Anthony Albanese: 2019 leadership election

+Parliamentary activities

+Under his leadership, Labor supported the Morrison government's stage three tax cuts, despite the party being earlier opposed.
+Albanese led the Opposition during the COVID-19 pandemic, during which he took bipartisian positions on the government's response.
+On 4 July 2020, Labor won the 2020 Eden-Monaro by-election, despite a swing against it.
+On 22 November 2021, Albanese accused prime minister Scott Morrison of lying to Parliament.
+In December 2021, Albanese held a major campaign rally, unveiling Labor's slogan, "A Better Future".

+In February 2022, Albanese announced Labor would support the Morrison government's controversial religious discrimination bill.
+Labor successfully passed amendments to the bill to add protections for transgender school students after five Liberal MPs crossed the floor to vote in favour.
+After this, the government shelved the bill due to being unwilling to accept the amendments.

 2022 federal election

-Albanese led the Labor Party into the 2022 federal election.
+The 2022 federal election was called on 10 April.
 On the first day of campaigning, Albanese was unable to name either the official cash rate or unemployment rate, which drew criticism.
-On 20 April, Albanese faced prime minister Scott Morrison in a debate hosted by Sky News, with Albanese being deemed the winner through an audience vote.
+On 20 April, Albanese faced prime minister Morrison in a debate hosted by Sky News, with Albanese being deemed the winner through an audience vote.
 However, the next day, Albanese tested positive for COVID-19, forcing him to isolate at home in Sydney.
 He returned to campaigning the following week and, on 1 May, hosted Labor's campaign launch in Perth which was the first time any major party launched in Western Australia.
 At the launch, Labor unveiled policies to reduce the cost of medicine and childcare, increase manufacturing in Australia, and introduce a shared equity housing scheme to assist first-time home buyers.
 Albanese faced Morrison in two further debates, hosted by Channel Nine and Channel Seven, respectively.
-Opinion polling indicated that support for the two major parties would reach record lows, due to high levels of support for third parties and independent candidates.
-However, unlike his predecessor, Albanese was able to ultimately able to lead the Labor Party to federal victory, defeating Prime Minister Scott Morrison and his government with a one seat majority in the House of Representatives.
+Opinion polling indicated that support for the two major parties had reached record lows, due to high levels of support for minor parties and independent candidates.

+At the election on 21 May 2022, Labor was victorious over the Liberal–National Coalition, with Albanese becoming the 31st prime minister of Australia.
+Despite a decrease in the party's primary vote, Labor received a 3.66-point two-party-preferred swing towards it.
+The Coalition also lost several seats to "teal independents", allowing Labor to become the party with the most seats in Parliament.

+Although it was not certain on election day that Labor would win a majority of seats, it soon became apparent that no other party could realistically form a government.
+Accordingly, two days after the election, Albanese, deputy Labor leader Richard Marles, Jim Chalmers, Penny Wong and Katy Gallagher were sworn in as an interim five-person ministry.
+With his victory, Albanese became the first Italian-Australian prime minister in the country's history.